 SubConsultant must provide a signed copy of this form with each deliverable* specified in the Work Order or the deliverable will not be accepted.
 A true copy of SubConsultant’s internal QA/QC review and approval forms related to the deliverable should be attached.

-This form must be signed by SubConsultant’s Quality Assurance/Quality Control Officer
+This form must be signed by SubConsultant’s Quality Assurance/Quality Control Officer.

 Project Name: